Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

     Answering "semi-automated" is will automatically populate all the variables with the widest range of specifications.
     It will also select consecutive car brands in the "make_list" by using the "runs" variable.
-    Each time the script is run, and thios option is selected a number in an external "run_counter.txt" file is incremented.
+    Each time the script is run, and this option "semi-automated" is selected a number in an external "run_counter.txt" file is incremented.
     This is good if you want the maximum amount of results for each car brand.

     After all the inputs are entered...